rafaelcabral96/mlswarm/README.md

 1. *neuralnet* - train neural networks
 2. *function* - minimize functions

+For a *function* object there are three main methods (see examples):
+1. func = function(lambda x: ...) - create a function object
+2. func = init_cloud(...) - Define array of initial particle positions
+3. func.minimize(...) - Define the algorithm's parameters and start the algorithm

 For a *neuralnet* object there are three main methods (see examples):
 1. nn = neuralnet(...) - define neural network architecture and create neural network
 2. nn = init_cloud(N) - Initialize cloud with N particles
-3. nn.train(...) - Define the training data, algorithm parameters and start the algorithm
+3. nn.train(...) - Define the training data, algorithm parameter's and start the algorithm

-For a *function* object there are three main methods (see examples):
-1. func = function(lambda x: ...) - create a function object
-2. func = init_cloud(...) - Define array of initial particle positions
-3. func.minimize(...) - Define the algorithms parameters and start the algorithm

 There are three available optimization algorithms:
-1. *swarm* - swarm-like optimization algorithm
+1. *gradient* - swarm-like optimization algorithm
-2. *swarm_derivfree* - similar to the former but derivative free, by using gaussian clouds
+2. *gradient_free* - similar to the former but derivative free, by using gaussian clouds
 3. *gradient_descent* - gradient descent optimization

+There are four ways of updating the particle cloud:
+1. *euler* - new_cloud = old_cloud - dt * gradient
+2. *euler_adaptive* - same as *euler* but with adaptive step size (dt)
+3. *nesterov* - nesterov update
+4. *nesterov_adaptive* - nesterov update with adaptive restart

+##Tips
+1. The method "plot_everything" plots particle's positions and values over iterations and other statistics of the *function* object
+2. The plot of 3D functions takes a bit of time

 ## Examples
 Jupyter notebook examples can be found on the [github page](https://github.com/rafaelcabral96/mlswarm) that perform: